franklyalpha/studying_notes/README.md

 <br>

-If you have any comments or suggestions on the notes, simply send those via email to: "jingyu.hu@mail.utoronto.ca".
-Thanks in advance!
+If you have any comments or suggestions on the notes, simply create an issue or open a pull request.
+Thank you very much in advance!